juice-shop/pwning-juice-shop/part3/codebase.md

 an `frontend/dist/frontend` folder, which is the one actually delivered to the Browser to load all application-specific client-side code.

-:information_source: If you want to quickly test client-side code changes, it can be cumbersome and slow to launch `npm install` over and over again.
+ℹ️ If you want to quickly test client-side code changes, it can be cumbersome and slow to launch `npm install` over and over again.
 Instead you can use `npm run serve` to keep let Angular watch for client-code changes and recompile the affected parts on the